Recoskie/JDasm/docs/Machine.md

 <br />

-There is also two 16 bit ADD operations that do the same operation.
-Codes 01, and 03.
+There are also two 16 bit ADD operations that do the same operation.
+Codes 01 and 03.

 <br />

-Lastly there also is two ADD operations that add a register by the next two bytes, or one byte after the ADD operation.
+Lastly, there also are two ADD operations that add a register by the next two bytes or one byte after the ADD operation.

 <br />